 -Stroke practice drills:

-Each stroke should be practiced again and again to get consistency and better quality on the court.
+Each stroke should be practiced repeatedly.
+This ensures consistency and better quality on the court.
 Getting someone to stand on one side and tell them to help you play your strokes by giving you correct feeding will go a long way.

 -Wall rally drill:

 Taking a used shuttle and constantly playing against the wall is the best way to increase strength and consistency in hitting the shuttle.
 This helps a beginner send the shuttle back to the opponent’s court when he is playing on the actual court.
 It even helps perfect the swing of a player.